ansible/ansible-documentation/docs/docsite/rst/community/communication.rst

 * `Ansible Announce list <https://groups.google.com/forum/#!forum/ansible-announce>`_ is a read-only list that shares information about new releases of Ansible, and also rare infrequent event information, such as announcements about an upcoming AnsibleFest, which is our official conference series.
 Worth subscribing to!
 * `Ansible AWX List <https://groups.google.com/forum/#!forum/awx-project>`_ is for `Ansible AWX <https://github.com/ansible/awx>`_
-* `Ansible Development List <https://groups.google.com/forum/#!forum/ansible-devel>`_ is for questions about developing Ansible modules (mostly in Python), fixing bugs in the Ansible core code, asking about prospective feature design, or discussions about extending Ansible or features in progress.
+* `Ansible Development List <https://groups.google.com/forum/#!forum/ansible-devel>`_ is for questions about developing Ansible modules (mostly in Python), fixing bugs in the Ansible Core code, asking about prospective feature design, or discussions about extending Ansible or features in progress.
 * `Ansible Outreach List <https://groups.google.com/forum/#!forum/ansible-outreach>`_ help with promoting Ansible and `Ansible Meetups <https://www.meetup.com/topics/ansible/>`_
 * `Ansible Project List <https://groups.google.com/forum/#!forum/ansible-project>`_ is for sharing Ansible tips, answering questions about playbooks and roles, and general user discussion.
 * `Molecule Discussions <https://github.com/ansible-community/molecule/discussions>`_ is designed to aid with the development and testing of Ansible roles with Molecule.